DataDog/libdatadog/docs/RFCs/0004-crashtracker-prevent-hangs.md

-# RFC 0004: Mitigate hangs in the Crashtracker
+# RFC 0004: Mitigate hangs and crashes in the Crashtracker

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [IETF RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).